Armored Heart: Tamed Soul

 “I'm back, my turtledove…” He stopped at the edge of the firelight and looked Celia up and down before letting out a loud cheerful laugh.
 “Oh, my dear wife, what lovely little mortal have you ensnared?”
 He said boisterously before sitting down besides the pair.

 Confusion flowed over Celia's face, and she turned to Mary.
-“Mortal?” she asked curiously, then broke off into laughter as Mary's fingers trailed feather soft down her ribs.
+“Mortal?”
+She asked curiously, then broke off into laughter as Mary's fingers trailed feather soft down her ribs.

 “She seems to be a little ticklish, oh husband of mine,” Mary grinned.
 Looking back into Celia's eyes Mary giggled happily.
 “Oh my, but you are a curious one.
-My husband and I are fey.”
+My husband and I are fae.”
 Celia’s expression froze.
 She knew little of the Fair Folk, but what she did know was that you had to guard your true, real name at all costs.
 As long as they didn’t hear it from your lips, they couldn’t do anything to you.

 Mary’s face fell, and she looked concerned.
 “Oh, stars, I didn't mean to frighten you.
-You don't remember a single thing about the fey, Celia Evergleam.”
-She passed her hand over Celia's head, who was just about to scoff at... at...
+You don't remember a single thing about the fae, Celia Evergleam.”
+She passed her hand over Celia's head, who was just about to scoff at… at…

 She blinked, looking into Mary's eyes.
 “I was just really scared about something,” she confessed, feeling adrenaline pumping through her body for no reason she could discern.
 Mary began to run her hand comfortingly up and down Celia's bare back, which felt wonderful.
 She hadn’t had a comforting touch like that in far too long.
 She leaned into it, and smiled happily.